 Though this is an item that you will need to permanently attach to your motorcycle, this form of storage looks pretty cool and almost appears to be a part of the motorcycle once you attach it.
 The Waterproof Tool Tube (link to Amazon.com) was built to hold operator manuals, so your documents will fit very nicely in these.

-As I said, you may even have room to fit a few extra tools as these have quite the amount of space.
-If you don’t want to attach this canister permanently to your bike, zip ties will also do the trick, but use them to your discretion.
+If you don’t want to attach this canister permanently to your motorcycle, zip ties will also do the trick, but use them to your discretion.

 9. Inside Your Phone Case